What to Eat at Camden Yards

 The Orioles’ star players aren’t the only ones hitting homeruns.
-The Baltimore Orioles have also earned new fans thanks to the amazing concession stands with a focus on local favorites and family-friendly options.
-And while Camden Yards is one of the few ball parks that allow you to bring in your own food and drinks, you might not want to after you hear about these options.
+The Baltimore Orioles have also earned new fans thanks to the amazing concession stands at Camden Yards with a focus on local favorites and family-friendly options.
+It’s one of the few ball parks that allow you to bring in your own food and (non-alcoholic) drinks, but you might not want to after you hear about these options.
 Read on to discover why it’s among the best stadiums for foodies.

-- The famous Ocean City staple, Boardwalk Fries, has boardwalk-style fries available with a variety of sauces and toppings including cheese, sriracha, truffle, garlic parmesan, and bacon cheddar ranch.
-Available at several locations on the Lower and Upper Concourse
+- The famous Ocean City staple, Boardwalk Fries, has boardwalk-style fries available with a variety of sauces and toppings including cheese, sriracha, truffle, garlic parmesan and bacon cheddar ranch.

-- Boog’s BBQ: The famous pit beef and pork sandwiches were named a “must eat” by Thrillist.
-This renowned barbecue joint has recently expanded, and now features an outdoor smoker and a 1950 Chevy truck.
+- Boog’s BBQ: The famous pit beef and pork sandwiches are a must-eat.
+This renowned barbecue joint features an outdoor smoker and a 1950 Chevy truck.
 Inside the nearby warehouse is Boog’s General Store, where you can buy branded T-shirts, caps and other merchandise.

-- Birdland Nachos dishes out “Top Notch O’s,” Doritos-style chips with white cheese sauce, black olives, sour cream, salsa and scallions in a souvenir helmet.
+- Birdland Snacks dishes out “Top Notch O’s,” Doritos-style chips with white cheese sauce, black olives, sour cream, salsa and scallions in a souvenir helmet.

 - To see the classic soft pretzel in a new way, head to O’s Pretzel for a soft pretzel shaped like the cursive Orioles “O.” For an elevated pretzel experience, try the crab boule with its mouthwatering combo of garlic butter and cheddar jack cheese, plus Old Bay dipping sauce.

 - Check out Charm City Diner for roast beef sandwiches, patty melts, chili cheese dogs and gravy fries.